 Welcomed feauture is the USB-C port on the mount, which is used to update the firmware of the lenses.

-After purchase, be sure to check which firmware version is on the lens.
-Even if you have received it recently, it may not be the latest one.
+After purchase, check which firmware version is on the lens.
+Even if you have received it recently, it may not be the latest.

 Our test set came to us about 1.5 months ago and had firmware version 1.0.7 on them.
 The latest (at the time of writing) is version 1.1.2, except on the 23mm, there for some reason it’s 1.1.1.